artsy/eigen/docs/vscode.md

 typings install
 ```

-This currently will give you type data for react, react-native, lodast and jest.
+This currently will give you type data for react, react-native, lodash and jest.
 You can see an up-to-date list in [../typings.json](../typings.json).

 ### Recommended Changes for Keyboard Shortcuts